 Profile: Williams Companies Inc (WMB)

 Transco is an interstate natural gas transmission company that owns and operates a 9,600-mile natural gas pipeline system extending from Texas, Louisiana, Mississippi and the offshore Gulf of Mexico through Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, Delaware, Pennsylvania and New Jersey to the New York City metropolitan area.
 As of December 31, 2014, Transco’s system had a delivery capacity of approximately 6.2 MMdth of natural gas per day from its production areas to its markets, including delivery capacity from the mainline to locations on its Mobile Bay Lateral.
 Transco’s natural gas transportation customers are public utilities and municipalities that provide service to residential, commercial, industrial and electric generation end users.
 Shippers on Transco’s system include public utilities, municipalities, intrastate pipelines, direct industrial users, electrical generators, gas marketers and producers.
 Transco has natural gas storage capacity in four underground storage fields located on or near its pipeline system or market areas and operates two of these storage fields.
-As of December 31, 2011, its customers had stored in its facilities approximately 164 one billion cubic feet of natural gas.
-In addition, wholly owned subsidiaries of Transco operate and hold a 35 % ownership interest in Pine Needle LNG Company, LLC, an LNG storage facility with four one billion cubic feet of storage capacity.
+As of December 31, 2014, its customers had stored in its facilities approximately 140 Bcf of natural gas.
+In addition, wholly owned subsidiaries of Transco operate and hold a 35 % ownership interest in Pine Needle LNG Company, LLC, a LNG storage facility with 4 Bcf of storage capacity.

 The Company’s Northwest Pipeline is an interstate natural gas transmission company that owns and operates a natural gas pipeline system extending from the San Juan basin in northwestern New Mexico and southwestern Colorado through Colorado, Utah, Wyoming, Idaho, Oregon, and Washington to a point on the Canadian border near Sumas, Washington.
-Northwest Pipeline provides services for markets in California, Arizona, New Mexico, Colorado, Utah, Nevada, Wyoming, Idaho, Oregon, and Washington directly or indirectly through interconnections with other pipelines.
-As of December 31, 2011, Northwest Pipeline’s system, having long-term firm transportation agreements, including peaking service of approximately 3.8 one million dekatherms per day, was composed of approximately 3,900 miles of mainline and lateral transmission pipelines and 41 transmission compressor stations having a combined sea level-rated capacity of approximately 472,000 horsepower.
+Northwest Pipeline provides services for markets in Washington, Oregon, Idaho, Wyoming, Nevada, Utah, Colorado, New Mexico, California, and Arizona directly or indirectly through interconnections with other pipelines.
+As of December 31, 2014, Northwest Pipeline’s system, has long-term firm transportation and storage redelivery agreements of approximately 3.9 MMdth/d, was composed of approximately 3,900 miles of mainline and lateral transmission pipelines and 41 transmission compressor stations having a combined sea level-rated capacity of approximately 472,000 horsepower.
 Northwest Pipeline transports and stores natural gas for customers, including local natural gas distribution companies, municipal utilities, direct industrial users, electric power generators and natural gas marketers and producers.
 Gulfstream is an interstate natural gas pipeline system extending from the Mobile Bay area in Alabama to markets in Florida.
 Williams Partners owns, through a subsidiary, a 50 % interest in Gulfstream.
 Spectra Energy Corporation, through its subsidiary, Spectra Energy Partners, LP, owns the other 50 % interest.

-Williams Partners’ midstream business, which is a natural gas gatherer and processor, has primary service areas concentrated in producing basins in Colorado, New Mexico, Wyoming, the Gulf of Mexico, Louisiana, Pennsylvania, West Virginia, New York, and Ohio.
-The primary businesses are natural gas gathering, treating, and processing; NGL fractionation, storage and transportation, and oil transportation.
-Williams Partners’ gathering systems receive natural gas from producers’ oil and natural gas wells and gather these volumes to gas processing, treating or redelivery facilities.
-Williams Partners’ treating facilities remove water vapor, carbon dioxide, and other contaminants and collect condensate, but do not extract NGLs.
-The Company’s gas processing services generate revenues primarily from fee-based contracts, keep-whole contracts and percent-of-liquids processing contracts.
-Williams Partners owns and operates gas gathering, processing and treating assets within the states of Wyoming, Colorado, New Mexico, and Pennsylvania.
-The Company also owns and operates gas gathering and processing assets and pipelines primarily within the onshore, offshore shelf, and deepwater areas in and around the Gulf Coast states of Texas, Louisiana, Mississippi, and Alabama.
-In addition, Williams owns and operates several natural gas treating facilities in New Mexico, Colorado, Texas and Louisiana.
+The Company’s midstream business is the natural gas gatherers and processors, has primary service areas concentrated in producing basins in Colorado, New Mexico, Wyoming, the Gulf of Mexico, Louisiana, Pennsylvania, West Virginia, New York, and Ohio.
+The primary businesses are natural gas gathering, treating, and processing; NGL fractionation, storage and transportation; oil transportation, and olefins production.
+The Company’s gathering systems receive natural gas from producers’ oil and natural gas wells and gather these volumes to gas processing, treating or redelivery facilities.
+The Williams Partners’ treating facilities remove water vapor, carbon dioxide, and other contaminants and collect condensate, but do not extract NGLs.
+The Company’s gas processing services generate revenues primarily from fee-based contracts, keep-whole contracts and percent-of-liquids contracts.
+Williams Partners owns and operates gas gathering, processing and treating assets within the states of Wyoming, Colorado, New Mexico, Pennsylvania, West Virginia, New York, and Ohio.
+It also owns and operates gas gathering and processing assets and pipelines within the onshore, offshore shelf, and deepwater areas in and around the Gulf Coast states of Texas, Louisiana, Mississippi, and Alabama.

+The Company owns and operates several natural gas treating facilities in New Mexico, Colorado, Texas and Louisiana.
 At its Milagro treating facility, the Company also uses gas-driven turbines to produce approximately 60 mega-watts per day of electricity, which it primarily sells into the local electrical grid.
 It also owns and operates fractionation facilities at Moundsville, de-ethanization and condensate facilities at its Oak Grove processing plant, another condensate stabilization facility near its Oak Grove plant, and an ethane transportation pipeline.
-In addition to its natural gas assets, the Company owns and operates four deepwater crude oil pipelines and owns production platforms serving the deepwater in the Gulf of Mexico.
+In addition to its natural gas assets, it owns and operates four deepwater crude oil pipelines and own production platforms serving the deepwater in the Gulf of Mexico.
 Its offshore floating production platforms provide centralized services to deepwater producers, such as compression, separation, production handling, water removal, and pipeline landings.

 Williams Companies Inc

-One Williams Center
+1 One Williams Ctr

-TULSA OK 74172
+TULSA OK 74172-0140